bandirevanth/mastering-ai/README.md

 iris = datasets.load_iris()
 ```

-We are taking first two features:
+We are taking the first two features:

 ```
 x = iris.data [:, :2]